La-Nique/CyberPunk_Reality/README.md

 ### Synposis

+Hover over to Valognan City and experience the ultimate combination of quantum traveling, digital glitz, and exponential intellectual advancement.

-Need a Shock?
-Explore a city where robots roam the streets and holographic advertisements light up the skies.
+Come get lost in a lively city where robots roam the streets and holographic advertisements light up the skies.
 Indulge in the latest in cyberwear and high-tech gadgets, and be amazed by the breathtaking architecture that blends the past and the future.

-Hover over to Valognan City and experience the ultimate combination of bits, glitz, and intellectual advancement.
 The future is now, and it's all happening here.
-Get ready to be neon-tastic!

 ### Backstory + Inspiration-- Developer's words

 > Choose a place/destination (real or fictional) and create a React app to advertise it (attractions, restaurants, historical sites, etc...)

-Valognan City was inspired by Neon City from CyberPunk, the video game, and Tron.
+Valognan City was inspired by Night City from CyberPunk, the video game, and Tron.

 ### How-to